Let’s say you’ve raised a squirrel from a tiny baby, released her to your backyard wilderness, but she still comes inside to play/eat/cuddle.

-We saw her this morning–she bounced out to say hello to The RC and point out that he’d accidentally closed her window.
-Apparently she feeds her babies in the morning, then slips out for some “me-time” to chow down on nuts and chips, and do her Nathan cuddle.
+Willow bounced out first thing this morning to say hello to The RC and chide him for forgetting to open her squirrel door.
+Apparently she feeds her babies in the morning, then slips out for some “me-time” to chow down on nuts and chips, and cuddle with grandmama Nathan.

 We’re not sure about the other two babies–they shyly stay up in the nest–but Nathan’s pretty sure the bold adventurer is a boy.
 “You can always tell by the shape of the tail,” he said.